The-Marcy-Lab-School/swe-sr-1-1/README.md

 Add your response here...

-## Question 3
+## Prompt 3

-What are the limitations of testing our code using `console.log`?
-And why is it an industry best-practice to test our code using automated tests like those we create with Jest?
+We can test our code using `console.log()` statements.
+But we can also test our code using automated tests like Jest.
+Explain what the advantages of using Jest compared to using console.log are as well as why using automated tests like Jest is an industry best practice.
+Are there any benefits to using console.log?

 ### Response 3

 Add your response here...

-## Question 4
+## Prompt 4

 Read this article on [semantic versioning](https://www.baeldung.com/cs/semantic-versioning)